tagion/tagion/src/bin-dartutil/README.md

 dartutil [<option>...] file.drt <files>

 Example synchronizing src.drt on to dst.drt
-dartutil --sync src.drt dst.drt]
+dartutil --sync src.drt dst.drt

 <option>:
       --version display the version
--d --dartfilename Sets the dartfile: default
+-v    --verbose Prints verbose information to console
-     --initialize Create a dart file
+          --dry Dry-run this will not save the wallet -I --initialize Create a dart file
--i    --inputfile Sets the HiBON input file name
 -o --outputfile Sets the output file name
 -r       --read Excutes a DART read sequency
           --rim Performs DART rim read
 -m     --modify Excutes a DART modify sequency
-            --rpc Excutes a HiPRC on the DART: default %s --dump Dumps all the arcvives with in the given angle --eye Prints the bullseye
+          --rpc Excutes a HiPRC on the DART
+        --strip Strips the dart-recoder dumps archives -f      --force Force erase and create journal and destination DART --print prints all the archives with in the given angle --dump Dumps all the archives with in the given angle --eye Prints the bullseye
          --sync Synchronize src.drt to dest.drt
--P   --passphrase Passphrase of the keypair : default: verysecret -v      --verbose Print output to console
+-e       --exec Execute string to be used for remote access -P --passphrase Passphrase of the keypair : default: verysecret -R      --range Sets angle range from:to (Default is full range)
+        --depth Set limit on dart rim depth
-           --fake Use fakenet instead of real hashes : default :false -h         --help This help information.``
+         --fake Use fakenet instead of real hashes : default :false -h       --help This help information.
 ```

 ## Create an empty dart
 ```